 Odesola testified that job sharing is an element that was considered when a RIF was conducted.
 He claimed that employees could be impacted by a potential risk if they were interested in sharing specific, full-time jobs, in a part-time role.
 For instance, he indicated that two employees could work part-time to fill one full-time vacancy, or several employees could work part-time to fill a full-time vacancy.
 He also explained that an existing full-time employee would not be asked to share their position with an employee who was subject to a RIF, because the agency did not want to impact an employee outside of their competitive area.
 Odesola stated that to determine how to fill a vacancy position, an agency would first assess the skill set and qualifications of the employees and subsequently determine if there were any similarities with other potential vacancies within the agency.
+Odesola asserted that a vacant position was required to exist prior to conducting a RIF.
+Tr.
+117-121.
 Odesola testified that job sharing does not mean that an existing full time employee's position would be changed to two part-time positions to create a position for an employee that has been subject to a RIF.
 Tr.
 121.